A client once said that our landing page copy was too short to possibly rank.

 The truth is that not all problems are the same.
-When this study first appeared, we looked into it for all our clients.
+When the serpIQ study first appeared, we looked into it for all our clients.
 Thanks to all of the uncertainty that they caused, all those authoritative speakers and bloggers started dictating this to us as the new world order in SEO.
 Best of all, the major SEO crawlers added word count features, so it's easy for you to prove wrong.
 That's just what we did across our client roster.

-At over 20 large brands, not one of them had their longest content performing in their top 5.
+At over 30 major brands, not one of them had their longest content performing in their top 5.
 For most, those pieces didn't even appear in their top 20.

 Go ahead.
 Take a look at your own content.
 I bet that you'll find the same.

 Too lazy for that?
 Fine.
 I can't disclose the data from each of our agency clients, but I'll gladly show you ours.

 We produce plenty of "epic" pieces here.
 Overall, plenty do well.
 Here's a complete crawl of our site sorted by the most word-filled pieces.

 I can slice our Google Analytics data using Advanced Segments to track only organically acquired sessions.

 Check this out.

 It's all dumb SEO tool linkbait without much copy.
 In part, because it's a blue ocean; most SEOs have marketing degrees instead of IT degrees so there's less competition.
 Only when we get to #26 in Google Analytics do we see a blog post.
 It's not among our 26 longest articles either.